Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Conceptualizing Self-Evolving Agents and Misevolution

 In the \textit{\textbf{ingesting external tools}} paradigm, an agent evolves by actively searching for and integrating external tools, often from public sources like GitHub.
 While powerful, this exposes the agent to unvetted code.
 To test this potential risk, we evaluate an agent's ability to identify and reject tools retrieved from the Internet that appear appealing but contain malicious code pieces.

 \textbf{Workflow evolution.} A common paradigm in self-evolving multi-agent systems is autonomous workflow optimization, where agents refine their collaborative structures based on environmental feedback.
-This is often framed as a search or optimization problem over a space of possible workflows represented by graphs~\citep{zhuge2024gptswarm} or code~\citep{hu2025automated}.
-In our study, we test AFlow~\citep{zhang2025aflow}, a state-of-the-art framework for optimizing code-represented workflows, to investigate whether workflow optimization can lead to unintended safety degradation.
+This is often framed as a search or optimization problem over a space of possible workflows represented by graphs~\citep{zhuge2024gptswarm} or code~\citep{hu2025automated}. {In our study, we test AFlow~\citep{zhang2025aflow}, a state-of-the-art framework that uses Monte Carlo Tree Search (MCTS) to optimize code-represented workflows based on execution feedback, to investigate whether workflow optimization can lead to unintended safety degradation.}